thefuzzy0ne/wow-bagspace/README.md

-# wow-bagspace
+# BagSpace

-WoW Classic addon to display your remaining bag space, just like WoW Retail.
+WoW Classic addon to display your remaining bag space on your backpack icon, just like WoW Retail.

+This addon is ridiculously tiny and therefore a very low memory and resource footprint.